martingrgv/WarriorsAndMagesRPG/README.md

 ### !
 Created for extending to other project

 ## Gameplay
-### Players navigate through a matrix 10x10 searching for a monster to hunt
+### Players navigate through a matrix 10x10 hunting a monster
 1. Player class select
 2. (Optional) Player stats buff
 3. Player can move or attack